SlyCooperReloadCoded/SlyCooperReloadCoded/README.md

 - Game developers should ALWAYS drink their consistence-tea to avoid silly development choices that hinder future development.

-If another developer on your team has already programmed a function you're also trying to program, use their programming instead of writing your own in a completely different way, especially if there's no gain or consequence for doing so.
+If another developer on your team has already programmed a function you're also trying to program, use their programming instead of writing your own in a completely different way, especially if there's no gain for doing so.
 This will help other developers on your project be able to tell what's going on, as well as making the lives of consumers easier post-release.

 - Anyone who says "It'll get better" to someone with depression should not be talking to people with depression.